BehrangUU/MixedModels/README.md

 ----------------------------------------------------------------------
 # Fitting Linear Mixed Models using Sparse Matrix Methods

-copyright (c) 2015, Behrang Mahjani
+Copyright (c) 2015, Behrang Mahjani

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by